 If we don't try to prevent the worst effects of climate change, we risk seeing flooding and erosion, loss of wildlife and extreme weather.
 Remedying these issues can be costly in both ecological and economic terms so we want to prevent them where we can.

 The Council undertakes a number of environmental works as part of its everyday functions.
 For example, we manage 134 hectares land for nature conservation and have a team dedicated to looking after the trees in Fareham.

-We have also calculated our carbon footprint so we can deliver a Carbon Reduction Plan to reduce our emissions effectively.
+We have also calculated our carbon footprint so we can deliver a Climate Change Action Plan to reduce our emissions effectively.